GaglianoTaliun-Lab/iron_cardio-neuro/README.md

 ‎
 This repository hosts the code pertinent to our research project aimed at assessing the ‎‎impact of serum iron levels on cardiovascular and neurodegenerative diseases.‎
-In this README, you’ll find a comprehensive overview of our project, including :‎ ‎1.Abstract of the project research: summary of the research project, outlining its ‎‎objectives, methodology, key findings ,and implications.‎
+In this README, you’ll find a comprehensive overview of our project, including :‎

+‎1.
+Abstract of the project research: summary of the research project, outlining its ‎‎objectives, methodology, key findings ,and implications.‎

-‎2.E-poster Summarising the Results of the Project:‎ ‎3.Outline of the Project Code Stored in This Repository.‎
+‎2.
+E-poster Summarising the Results of the Project.

+‎3.
+Outline of the Project Code Stored in This Repository.‎